Steven Hoggett: Career

 The piece was an instant success, and would garner Hoggett the Laurence Olivier Award for Best Theatre Choreographer at the 2009 Laurence Olivier Awards, along with a slew of other awards.
 The show undertook several extremely successful international tours, including a stint at the St. Ann's Warehouse in Brooklyn, which would lead to Hoggett working on many new productions in the USA.
 These included American Idiot, Peter and the Starcatcher and Once, the musical adaptation of the hit independent film, directed by John Tiffany.

 Once earned more Tony nominations (11) than any other production for the 2011–12 season.
 He also received a 2012 Obie Award special citation (along with Once colleagues Tiffany and Martin Lowe).

 His other recent productions include choreography for the National Theatre production of The Curious Incident of the Dog in the Night Time (with Scott Graham), which garnered the pair an Olivier nomination.
 With Tiffany, an adaptation of the Swedish vampire novel Let The Right One In for the National Theatre of Scotland, Tony Nominated Fight Choreography for Rocky The Musical and Sting's new musical, The Last Ship.

-Hoggett provided choreography for a computer animated sequence in the DreamWorks feature film How To Train Your Dragon 2.
+Hoggett provided choreography for an animated sequence in the DreamWorks feature film How To Train Your Dragon 2.

 On 26 June 2015, it was announced that he would be working on the Harry Potter stage play The Cursed Child with long time collaborator John Tiffany.
 He went on to be nominated for the 2017 Laurence Olivier Award for best choreography for his work on the production.
 The production transferred to Broadway in April 2018.